30 Mar 2025

-From 1 July 2025, older people will be assessed for aged care services through the new Single Assessment System which will make it easier for older Australians to access aged care.
+Since 9 Dec 2024, older people have been assessed for aged care services through the new Single Assessment System, which has simplified the process for older Australians to access aged care.

 In summary: